The favourite places of Manni Coe

 What is your best-kept travel secret?

-A few days before a stay, I always write an email to reception and concierge, to introduce myself, my party and reason of travel.
+A few days before a stay, I always write an email to reception and concierge, to introduce myself, my party and the reason for travel.
 I find the welcome is always warmer and there is an initial point of reference to make the stay more personable.
 We take a great interest in the background of our clients, and I like to think that good hotels do the same.

 Any recommendations for gay travellers?